radlab-sketch/drydenModelPython/README.md

 The seeds used to generate the random number sequence have been obtained from MATLAB from the Dryden block in SIMULINK.
 The random number seed used in python is the same as used in MATLAB.

-The height and airspeed are the two parameters which are necessary to compute the wind turbulence velocities according to the Dryden transfer functions.
-The height defines the altitude in meters at which the UAV is operating and the wind velocities are needed.
-The airspeed defines the speed of the UAV relative to the surrounding air.
-The transfer functions have been defined in feet/second and thus we apply a unit conversion before sending it to the transfer function.

 ```python
   tf_u = u_transfer_function(height, airspeed)